tangentyh/notes-of-tan/todo/BOM_DOM_notes.md

      - `__Secure-` prefix: Cookies with a name starting with `__Secure-` (dash is part of the prefix) must be set with the `secure` flag and must be from a secure page (HTTPS).
      - `__Host-` prefix: Cookies with a name starting with `__Host-` must be set with the `secure` flag, must be from a secure page (HTTPS), must not have a domain specified (and therefore aren't sent to subdomains) and the path must be "/".
      - subcookies: `name=name1=value1&name2=value2&name3=value3`
+   - persistence
      - Session cookies
        - default setting for cookies
        - deleted when the client shuts down
      - Permanent cookies -- expire at a specific date (`Expires`) or after a specific length of time in seconds (`Max-Age`)
        ```
        Set-Cookie: id=a3fWa; Expires=Wed, 21 Oct 2015 07:28:00 GMT;
        ```
        - the time and date set is relative to the client
        - `Max-Age` has precedence
    - security flags
      ```
      Set-Cookie: id=a3fWa; Expires=Wed, 21 Oct 2015 07:28:00 GMT; Secure; HttpOnly